DIY Bocce Ball Court You Can Build in a Weekend

 (Robert lives for this stuff.
 Do you see that smile?)

-Step 6 – Roll Out Weed Fabric and Secure with Yard Staples
+Step 6 – Roll Out Weed Barrier and Secure with Yard Staples

 Build Bocce Court Frame